Making Event Study Plots Honest: A Functional Data Approach to Causal Inference: Theory and Methods

 Assumptions \ref{assumption: data_str a} and \ref{assumption: data_str b} describe the two data scenarios—oracle and practical—that we use to develop our theorems.
 Remember that the error term $\varepsilon(t)$ contained in $Y(t)$ (see \eqref{eq:fct_data_reg_simple}) is allowed to be heteroskedastic.
 Assumption \ref{assumption: moments a} states typical moment conditions used for showing (multivariate) asymptotic normality.
-Assumptions \ref{assumption: moments b} and \ref{assumption: moments c} impose further moment conditions allowing us to develop simultaneous inference results across $t\in[-T_{pre}, T_{post}]$.
-Assumptions \ref{assumption: smooth a}--\ref{assumption: smooth c} impose that all functional components in Model \eqref{eq:fct_data_reg_simple} and the asymptotic covariance function of $\widehat{\beta}_n$ are continuous at least up to their second derivative.
+Assumptions \ref{assumption: moments b} and \ref{assumption: moments c} impose further moment conditions allowing us to develop simultaneous inference results across $t\in[-T_{pre}, -1] \cup[0,T_{post}]$.
+Assumptions \ref{assumption: smooth a}--\ref{assumption: smooth c} impose that all functional components in Model \eqref{eq:fct_data_reg_simple} and the asymptotic covariance function of $\widehat{\beta}_n$ are continuous at least up to their second derivative over $t\in[-T_{pre}, -1] \cup[0,T_{post}]$.
+In particular, the functional DiD parameter $\beta(t)$ is assumed to evolve smoothly over the pre- and post-treatment periods, reflecting the typically gradual changes in underlying factors.
+We do not impose smoothness assumption over $t\in (-1,0)$ by accounting for a plausible discontinuity at the treatment-point within this interval.
 Assumptions \ref{assumption: smooth d} and \ref{assumption: smooth e} are standard assumptions in the literature on nonparametric time series \citep[cf.][Ch.~6.2.9]{Fan_Yao_2003} and serve as a technical tool to asymptotically quantify interpolation errors.